joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/02/arts/music/amplifier-newsletter-independence-songs.html

 **The Briefing: Romania 0 Netherlands 3 - Stylish Dutch through to quarter-finals as Gakpo chases Golden Boot**\
-`Our writers break down the key moments from the last 16 tie between Romania and the Netherlands in Munich`\
+`Our writers break down the key moments from the last-16 tie between Romania and the Netherlands in Munich`\
 https://nytimes.com/athletic/5610917/2024/07/02/romania-netherlands-euro-2024-result-analysis/

 **As Democratic Anxiety Rises, Doggett Calls on Biden to Withdraw**\